-- What’s the average life of a DSLR camera?
+What’s the average life of a DSLR camera?

-This totally depends on how you use the camera, but on an average, any DSLR camera has a life between three to five years.
-But it could last longer than this if you take proper care of it.
+The average life of a DSLR camera totally depends on how you use the camera.
+However, on average, DSLR cameras have a lifespan between 3-5 years.
+But yours could last much longer than this if you take proper care of it.

 Most cameras come with a cleaning and maintenance kit as well.
 Use these kits to keep your camera in good condition for longer.

-- Which brand is better, canon or nikon, for entry-level DSLR?
+Which brand is better, Canon or Nikon, for entry-level DSLR?

 All the entry-level DSLR cameras manufactured by Nikon do not have an autofocus motor, because the company unanimously decided to remove it in order to keep the models cheaper, lightweight, and compact.

-- Are DSLR cameras good for video recording?
+Are DSLR cameras good for video recording?

-Related: Best Slow Motion Camera
+Related: Best Slow Motion Camera[elementor-template id=”6658″]